abhishekkrthakur/approachingalmost/README.md

 If you face problems with the environment files, please try the following instead

-    delete the ml enviornment that was created earlier: conda env remove --name ml
+    delete the ml environment that was created earlier: conda env remove --name ml

     create a new environment: conda create -n ml python=3.7.6